-As the cool breezes and gusty winds of autumn set in, there’s no doubt grabbing a pumpkin spiced latte at a local coffee chain sounds like a great idea.
-But maybe you’ve been warned about the one pumpkin spiced latte ingredient you always need to avoid.
-Or maybe you’re already aware that a typical 16-ounce pumpkin spiced latte contains a whopping 50 grams of sugar.
-Luckily, we’ve got a list of drinks that leave pumpkin spiced lattes in the dust.
+As the cool breezes and gusty winds of autumn set in, there’s no doubt grabbing a pumpkin spice latte at a local coffee chain sounds like a great idea.
+But maybe you’ve been warned about the one pumpkin spice latte ingredient you always need to avoid.
+Or maybe you’re already aware that a typical 16-ounce pumpkin spice latte contains a whopping 50 grams of sugar.
+Luckily, we’ve got a list of drinks that leave pumpkin spice lattes in the dust.
 And they’re much healthier than what you’re getting in typical coffee chains or convenience stores.
 Cheers to that!

-5 Drinks that Leave Pumpkin Spiced Lattes in the Dust
+5 Drinks that Leave Pumpkin Spice Lattes in the Dust

 Forgo toxic chemicals and artificial sweeteners and flavors with this simple recipe.
 Real spices loaded with antioxidants are the stars of this recipe.
 The best part?
 You don’t need to turn to refined sugars to make it a crowd-pleaser.

 Forget added sugars.
 We let the powerful, antioxidant-rich spices like clove do the work in this recipe.
 You’ll also get a healthy dose of blood sugar-regulation, thanks to the health benefits of cinnamon.

 Popular in Asia and often referred to as “liquid gold,” this tea is full of turmeric benefits, mostly due to an active compound called curcumin.
 If you’re looking for a warm, nourishing, anti-inflammatory drink, this rich, creamy, slightly sweet beverage is it.

 Bone broth was the go-to warming tonic back in your great-grandparent’s day.
 And it’s making a huge comeback.
 In fact, it’s selling for $10 a cup in big cities.